 Chair of the Board of Trustees:

-This policy is monitored periodically to judge its effectiveness and is updated in accordance with changes in the law.
+This policy is monitored periodically to judge its effectiveness and updated in accordance with changes in the law.
+This policy was last updated on: 6th August 2025